Rosemary's Baby (film): Plot

 Three months later, Hutch's friend, Grace Cardiff, calls Rosemary to inform her Hutch is dead.
 Before dying, he briefly regained consciousness and told Grace to give Rosemary a book on witchcraft along with the cryptic message: "The name is an anagram".
 Rosemary studies the book and deduces that Roman Castevet is an anagram for Steven Marcato, the son of a former Bramford resident and a reputed Satanist.
 She suspects the Castevets belong to a Satanic coven and have sinister plans for her baby.
-She sees Dr. Sapirstein to talk about Castevets and he tells they'll be gone away for city visiting as Roman hadn't much to live, and she shouldn't worry them harming the baby.
-Guy meanwhile, discounts her suspicions and throws the book away; making her think again, he may be conspiring with them.
+She sees Dr. Sapirstein and shares her fears about the Castevets.
+He tells her they'll be going away on a trip, as Roman hasn't much longer to live, so she needn't worry about them harming the baby.
+Guy meanwhile, discounts her suspicions and throws the witchcraft book away, making her fear that Guy may be conspiring with the Castevets.

-One day, whilst she is waiting in the lobby for Dr. Sapirstein, the secretary mentions Dr. Sapirstein's similar pendant.
-She leaves, buys new spellcasting books, and calls the blinded actor, partly to investigate the missing belongings connections.
-Terrified, Rosemary visits Dr. Hill for help.
+Rosemary buys new witchcraft books, and learns that a coven needs an item that belongs to their intended victim in order to perform their harmful spells.
+Rosemary calls the blinded actor, and confirms that Guy visited him and took one of his neckties.
+Alarmed, she packs some clothes and cash and leaves the apartment.
+Intending to see Dr Sapirstein, a casual comment from his receptionist about his occasional tannis root odour makes Rosemary realise that Dr Sapirstein is part of the coven.
+She hurriedly leaves and goes to Dr. Hill instead.
 Assuming she is delusional, he calls Dr. Sapirstein, who arrives with Guy to take Rosemary home.
 They assure her that neither she nor the baby will be harmed.
 Rosemary locks herself in the apartment, but coven members infiltrate and restrain her.
 Dr. Sapirstein sedates a hysterical Rosemary, who goes into labor and gives birth.
 When she awakens, she is told the baby was stillborn.
 As Rosemary recovers, she hears an infant crying that Guy claims belongs to new tenants.